 French motorways are privately managed.
 As a result, if you break down you aren’t allowed to ask your own breakdown firm to come and get you.
 Instead you should use one of the orange emergency telephones which are situated every couple of kilometres to call the police or the breakdown service that handles that area.

-As the motorways are privately managed, you can expect to pay tolls to use them.
+As the motorways are privately managed, you’ll need to pay at tolls.

-These can be paid for with cash, though generally they will also accept Visa or MasterCard.
+Payments can be made with cash, though generally Visa or MasterCard are also accepted.
 The toll costs can soon add up, so it’s worth researching the cost of your journey, and how much you can save by avoiding the motorways, in advance.